Happy May! This is really a busy time of year for us, hence the delay sharing our April updates about what unschooling looked like in our family.

 - Earth 2

-- Band of Brothers – Sarah and Chris finished watching this in April, and it was amazing.
+- Band of Brothers – Ashar and Chris finished watching this in April, and it was amazing.
 Things they talked about included shell shock, dealing with fear, “Are there always medics around during battle?”, strategy around liberating and defending key towns/roads, and what happened to the possessions (and bodies) of US soldiers who died in France, among many others.

 Places, projects and odds and ends, part 3

-- With 4-H, Sarah got a chance to attend a three-day State Capital Days program in Harrisburg.
+- With 4-H, Ashar got a chance to attend a three-day State Capital Days program in Harrisburg.
 She had a BLAST meeting her local legislators, touring the Capital and doing a mock debate on a bill.

-- Also thanks to 4-H, Sarah took part in the MAPACA regional alpaca show in Harrisburg with her project animal, Coal.
+- Also thanks to 4-H, Ashar took part in the MAPACA regional alpaca show in Harrisburg with her project animal, Coal.
 They placed fourth in publicity and second in costume, and received honorable mentions in showmanship and obstacle.
 Pretty great for her first major show, and she was sick on top of it.

 - To close out the month, we took a day trip to Lititz, a small town in our neighboring county to the east, and to a Dave & Buster’s in the suburban Philadelphia area.
 Tons of fun!
 In Lititz, we hit up an independent bookstore that was celebrating National Table Games Day.